Limpanfx/Scripts-Repository/The Strongest Battlegrounds/Duels/AutoQueueSolo/Readme.md

 - Teleports you to a random position inside a defined region near the solo queue.

 ## Loadstring
+- This version of the loadstring is on autoexecute per default.
 ```lua
 local executorInfo = identifyexecutor and identifyexecutor() or {}